Letter to the Editor of the Star Tribune

 We at the Immunization Action Coalition applaud Thursday's editorial recognizing the parallels between the parents of Danny Hauser and parents who fail to immunize their children against life-threatening diseases.

 Think of others.
-Listen to your healthcare provider and the CDC.
+Listen to your healthcare provider and CDC.
 Immunize your children.

 Executive Director